 Photo Identification.
 The funeral director may ask for your written permission to take a photo of the deceased to show you for identification purposes.
 Or, the funeral director may ask you to bring in a current photo of the deceased that can be kept at the funeral home.
 In either case, you may be asked to sign the back of the photo, attesting to the identification of the deceased.

 Alternatives to Visual Identification.
 If the body is badly decomposed or mutilated the funeral director may show you photos of scars, tattoos or physical deformities for identification purposes.
 In some cases, dental records are used to identify the person.
 When there is advanced decomposition or a violent death the medical examiner or another agency often will establish the identity of the remains.

-Following the identification, you or your representative probably will be asked to sign an identification form.
-The form will outline the identification scenario and may include questions like the ones below:
+Following the identification, you or your representative may be asked to sign an identification form.